Writing FizzBuzz in MySQL 5.7 for no good reason

 docker run --platform linux/amd64 --env MYSQL_ALLOW_EMPTY_PASSWORD=yes mysql:5.7; docker exec -it CONTAINER_ID mysql should set up and connect to a MySQL docker container (the

---platform is necessary if you're on an M1).
+--platform is necessary if you're on a machine with an M1).

 SELECT CASE WHEN n % 15 = 0 THEN 'fizzbuzz' WHEN n % 5 = 0 THEN 'buzz' WHEN n % 3 = 0 THEN 'fizz' ELSE n END fizz_buzz FROM how_do_we_possibly_get_numbers;

 Using a session variable to emulate

 Documentation dances before your mind as your fingers fly on the keyboard.
 You just need a table to abuse and then you'll be free.
 You hunt through the information_schema to find your prey.

 MySQL supports both global and per-session variables.
 I've never needed to use a per-session variable, but it does let you create a